Codium-ai/pr-agent/docs/docs/chrome-extension/index.md

 ### PR-Agent filters

-PR-Agent filters is a sidepanel option. that allow you to filter different message in the conversation tab.
+PR-Agent filters is a sidepanel option. that allows you to filter different message in the conversation tab.

 For example, you can choose to present only message from PR-Agent, or filter those messages, focusing only on user's comments.